adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

 The phase one contribution has officially ended.
-If you were one of the first 1000 people to contribute at least 11.9 ETH you may have qualified for a free Ledger Nano S!
+If you were one of the first 1000 people to contribute more than 11.9 ETH you may have qualified for a free Ledger Nano S!

 Below you will find information on how to check if you qualified and start the claim process to receive your Ledger.